Emotional Distance in Marriage

 What if one of us struggles to express emotions?

 Sessions are structured to stay emotionally safe.
-We guide the process gently so neither partner feels overwhelmed or pressured.
+We guide the process gently so no one feels overwhelmed or pressured.